 Quality crowns are carefully designed and handcrafted to fit your exact bite.
 Successful treatment with crowns requires the skill of an extraordinary cosmetic and restorative dentist.
-Dr. David Green of Turnagain Dental will review all of your options with you, explaining the pros and cons of each, before recommending treatment with crowns.
+Dr. Kennedy of Turnagain Dental will review all of your options with you, explaining the pros and cons of each, before recommending treatment with crowns.
 He will take the time to educate you about different crown materials, including tooth-colored and metal crowns, and help you select the perfect fit for your particular needs.
 More and more patients are opting for tooth-colored crowns because they are designed to blend in with the surrounding natural teeth.

 Why Do I Need a Dental Crown?

 You may need a dental crown if you have a broken or cracked tooth, perhaps from an accident, trauma or years of use.
 Crowns cover and protect jeopardized teeth to lower the risk of additional damage or deterioration.
 Small cracks can worsen if left untreated, causing additional damage that is more difficult to treat; therefore, it’s important to have a small crack looked at and treated quickly to avoid problems in the future.